bartekmotyl/favourite-photo-browser/README.md

 So far I have only tested Windows, looking for feedback of testing it on other platforms.

-Ah, and btw. - the code is (currently) very ugly ;-) I had completely no experience with Avalonia before starting this project, so probably experienced Avalonia developers would cry seeing  some my code...
+Ah, and btw. - the code is (currently) very ugly ;-) I had completely no experience with Avalonia before starting this project, so probably experienced Avalonia developers would cry reading this code...

 # Release